kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 We would like to prevent the creation of multiple EvictionRequests for the same pod because we do not expect the interceptors to support interaction with multiple EvictionRequests for a pod.

+`.metadata.generateName` is not supported.
+If it is set, the request will be rejected.

+`.metadata.name` must be identical to `.spec.podRef.uid` or the request will be rejected.
 The Pod matching the `.spec.target.podRef.name` will be obtained from the admission plugin lister.
-If the `.spec.target.podRef.uid` does not match with the pod's UID, the request will be rejected.
+If the `.spec.target.podRef.uid` does not match with the pod's UID or no pod is found, the request will be rejected.
+For more details, see [The Name of the EvictionRequest Objects](#the-name-of-the-evictionrequest-objects) section in the Alternatives.

-We should also check that no EvictionRequest exists with the same `.spec.target.podRef`.

 The API is designed to be extensible to include additional types that could be evicted (e.g. PVCs).
 Currently, `.spec.target.podRef` is required, but we might change this to include additional